AdaCore/gnatstudio/docs/users_guide/extending.rst

   :command:`value` its current value, as configured in the :guilabel:`Scenario` view.
 All the scenario variables defined in the current project tree are listed.
-This macro is only available in the commands defined in the :guilabel:`Build Manager` and the :guilabel:`Build Launcher` dialogs.
+This macro is only available in the commands defined in the :guilabel:`Build Manager` and :guilabel:`Build Launcher` dialogs.

 * :file:`%target`